sreeharitha96/KillDoctorLuckyGame/README.md

-# CS 5010 Semester Project

-This repo represents the coursework for CS 5010, the Fall 2022 Edition!

-**Name:** Sree Haritha Emani

-**Email:** vempati.sr@northeastern.edu

-**Preferred Name:** Sree Haritha

-### About/Overview
+The /src and /test folders are kept private for this project to adhere to Academic Integrity.
+The executeable jar file is under /res folder and in case of any queries please reach out to me.

-The main theme of this project is to create, design, implement and test our own world game along with ten main features to be implemented  as part of this game and two of them were implemented in this milestone for the game.
+The main theme of this project is to create, design, implement and test our own world game along with ten main features to be implemented in four milestones.

 ### List of Features

-Features of "Sree Haritha's Mansion" are:
+Features of "Doctor Lucky's Mansion" are:

 1. Adds a human player based on the user inputs given on the console.
 2. Adds a computer player based on the user input given on the console.